friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\for_missing_terms.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: for:
+       1: for:
              ^

     A `for` loop is an iteration over a sequence: